 Food Products That May Contain Alpha-Gal

 The alpha-gal epitope is present in all non-primate mammals – so basically all mammals except lemurs, monkeys, apes, and humans.
-As a result, everyone diagnosed with alpha-gal is advised to avoid mammalian meats like beef, pork, and lamb.
+As a result, everyone diagnosed with alpha-gal syndrome is advised to avoid mammalian meats like beef, pork, and lamb — as well as meat-based ingredients like beef broth and bacon bits.
 Some alpha gals will also need to avoid dairy products and mammalian by-products like gelatin, lard, and collagen.

 Fortunately there are still plenty of delicious and nutritious options available for alpha gals!
 For example, fruits, vegetables, nuts, seeds, grains, eggs, poultry, fish, and shellfish are all safe to enjoy on an alpha-gal diet.

 For many alpha-gal patients, dairy products like milk and cheese are also generally considered safe.
-However, alpha gals who continue to show symptoms while avoiding mammalian meat may want to avoid dairy products.
+However, alpha gals who continue to show symptoms while avoiding mammalian meat may want to avoid milk products.